Kent & StoweKent & Stowe

 Planting spring and summer flowering bulbs ensures that your garden is full of glorious blooms next season.
 Use a bulb planter to get bulbs into the ground ahead of winter for a beautiful floral display the following year.

 For brilliant displays of cheerful daffodils that come back year after year, choose the fattest bulbs and make sure they’re firm, with no signs of decay.
-Bulbs thrive in moisture retentive, well drained soil, ideally in a sunny position.
+Bulbs thrive in moisture-retentive, well drained soil, ideally in a sunny position.
 September is ideal for planting hyacinths and crocus, while allium and lily bulbs need to be in the ground by the end of October.

-While tulip bulbs are readily available at garden centres from early autumn, it’s best to wait until November to plant in their flowering positions.
+While tulip bulbs are readily available at garden centres from early autumn, it’s best to wait until November to plant them in their flowering positions.
 Planting into cooler soil reduces the risk of tulip fire, a fungal disease that distorts foliage and damages flowers.

 person planting bulb into soil